 - We host regular visits by Cornell faculty and extension personnel.
 When the opportunity arises, we invite prominent individuals from other winegrowing regions, including personnel from both academia and industry.
 We communicate research results and vineyard observations through technical meetings, site visits and consultations, newsletters, an industry list serv, e-mails and this website.

 The Long Island wine industry is a key component of the economic viability of the East End of Long Island.
 The industry produces 500,000 cases of wine annually, complementing the wonderful fruit, vegetables and ornamental plants grown on Long Island.
 Winery tasting rooms host 1.2 million visitors each year, benefiting local businesses such as restaurants and hotels.
 The significant local and statewide economic impact of the NY grape and wine industries are documented in an economic study located on the website of the

 NY Wine & Grape Foundation.
-Further details on the Long Island industry can be found on the Long Island Wine Council website.
+Further details on the Long Island industry can be found on the Long Island Wine Country website.